Learn more about the successful Daily Fantasy Player quirrel77 and read his tips on how to improve your drafts in Fanteams Daily Fantasy Interviews.

 Q: So you had a small advantage already and were successful right away?
 Tell us about that time.

-quirrel77: No, I would not say that I was succesful right away.
+quirrel77: No, I would not say that I was successful right away.
 At the beginning I only played freerolls to build a bankroll and get to know the principles.
-In that time I learned how to create a succesful squad.
+In that time I learned how to create a successful squad.
 Then I was lucky enough to win a freeroll for 50€ and started to play real money tournaments.

 Back then, when Fanteam was still called woofbet, the tourneys had a 150€ pricepool and like 10 to 15 entries.
 Myself included, the strategies of the participants were not on a very high skill level.
 It is a bit over the top now but sometimes it felt like “Let’s go Messi!” and that’s it.
 There is no comparison to the nice and big tourneys nowadays.

 Q: Did you have any help or helpers?